Needle gun: Doersch and von Baumgarten

-Carl
+Carle

-In 1865, Johannes Friedrich Christian Carl (also known as Carlé or Karl), a ship- and insurance broker of Hamburg, patented a needle gun which was an improvement on the Dreyse gun.
+In 1865, Johannes Friedrich Christian Carle (also known as Carl or Karl), a ship- and insurance broker of Hamburg, patented a needle gun which was an improvement on the Dreyse gun.
 Sohs (Zons), a Hamburg citizen, participated in the design and development of it.

-The Carl system was officially adopted by the Russian Empire in 1867.
-Only 215,500 Carl rifles were manufactured in Russia, because a short time later, needle rifles were replaced by rifles with metal cartridges, such as the Berdan rifle.
+The Russian Empire was modernizing its army following the defeat in the Crimean War.
+A part of the modernization process required the Russian infantry to be reequipped with modern breechloading rifles.
+The low levels of industrialization in the Russian Empire prevented Russian manufacturers from designing and mass-producing an original rifle.
+Instead, the Russian army tried to find a design that could be used to recycle old muzzleloading rifles and convert them into breechloading needle guns.

+In 1866, the Russian army became interested in the design of Carle and Sohs.
+After a brief period of testing and improvement, the rifle was adopted into service in 1867.
+Around 213,000~215,500 Carle rifles were manufactured.

+The Carle rifle recycled the Russian M1856 muzzleloading rifled musket.
+The old breech was replaced with Carle's bolt action mechanism.
+The rifle was chambered with a 15,24 mm paper cartridge - known as six-line in Russia.
+The rifle could fire between 8 and 12 rounds per minute.

+Soon after the rifle's adoption into service, needle rifles with paper cartridges were becoming obsolete.
+A lot of European armies were already adopting rifles that used metal cartridges.
+The Carle rifle was quickly replaced by other rifles including the Krnka rifle and the Berdan rifle.

+Despite its quick replacement, the Carle rifle was used by the Russian army in several military conflicts including the Russo-Turkish War of 1877-78 and Russian conquest of Central Asia.

 Chassepot

 The Chassepot was named after its inventor, Antoine Alphonse Chassepot (1833–1905), who, from 1857 onwards, had constructed various experimental forms of breechloader, and the rifle became the French service weapon in 1866.
 In the following year it made its first appearance on the battlefield at Mentana on 3 November 1867, where it inflicted severe losses upon Giuseppe Garibaldi's troops.
 It was reported at the French Parliament that "Les Chassepots ont fait merveille !", or loosely translated: "The Chassepots have done wonderfully!"
-The undisguised truth is that the heavy cylindrical lead bullets fired at high velocity by the Chassepot rifle inflicted wounds that were even worse than those of the earlier Minié rifle.
+The heavy cylindrical lead bullets fired at high velocity by the Chassepot rifle inflicted wounds that were even worse than those of the earlier Minié rifle.

 In the Franco-Prussian War (1870–71) it proved greatly superior to the German Dreyse needle gun, outranging it by 2 to 1.

 The Chassepot used a paper cartridge, that many refer to as being 'combustible', whereas in reality it was quite the opposite.
 It held an 11 mm round-headed cylindro-conoidal lead bullet that was wax paper patched.
 An inverted standard percussion cap was at the rear of the paper cartridge and hidden inside.
 It was fired by the Chassepot's needle (a sharply pointed firing pin) upon pressing the trigger.